Turtle and the Sky Bowl

 Angry, he pecked at Turtle, forgetting he held the bowl.
 His beak struck the shell hard and bent at an angle, making him drop the bowl.

+Turtle, still unhurt, grabbed it, and retreated back into her shell.
 Vulture scratched at the shell for a while, then gave up and flew off.